Asymptotic inference with flexible covariate adjustment under rerandomization and stratified rerandomization: Examples

 \section{Examples}

-In this section, we survey common M-estimators used for analyzing randomized experiments and provide important special cases where $R^2=0$, meaning that the M-estimator has fully accounted for rerandomization (in other words, its variance, $V$, cannot be further explained by $\bX^r$).
+In this section, we survey common M-estimators used for analyzing randomized experiments and provide important special cases where $R^2=0$, meaning that the M-estimator has fully accounted for rerandomization.
 Therefore, in these cases, each M-estimator remains asymptotically normal under rerandomization.
 These examples serve as important clarifications on when standard inference may be carried out ignoring rerandomization.
 Among the four examples, estimators in Examples \ref{eg:ancova}, \ref{eg:gcomp}, and \ref{eg:mixed} are model-robust and hence consistent under arbitrary working model misspecification under simple randomization; see discussions in \citet{Tsiatis2008, colantuoni2015leveraging, wang2021mixed}; this model-robustness property is carried under rerandomization as implied by Theorem~\ref{thm1}.
 Example \ref{eg:dr} focuses on experiments with missing outcomes, and we additionally require Assumption~\ref{assp2} to establish the double robustness property under simple randomization \citep{robins2007}; this property remains to hold under rerandomization as a result of Theorem \ref{thm1}.

 \begin{example}[\textbf{ANCOVA estimator}] In randomized experiments, the ANCOVA estimator considers the working model $E[Y|A,\bX] = \beta_0 + \beta_AA + \bbeta_{\bX}^\top \bX$ and uses ordinary least squares to obtain estimators $(\widehat\beta_0, \widehat\beta_A, \widehat{\bbeta}_X)$ for parameters $(\beta_0, \beta_A, \bbeta_X)$.
 In this context, $\widehat{\Delta}=\widehat\beta_A$ is the ANCOVA estimator for the average treatment effect estimand, $\Delta^* = E[Y(1)-Y(0)]$. \end{example}